fsimkovic/thesis/plan.md

 ### 8. Protein fragments as search models in Molecular Replacement
 This chapter will discuss the use of ab initio structure prediction fragments directly as search models.

+### 9. Software developments

+#### 9.1 ConKit
+This section will describe the ConKit package, and any algorithms implemented to assess contact and sequence information.
+It will expand on Simkovic et al (2017) and describe the package in more detail.

+#### 9.2 Integration of ConKit in AMPLE
+This section will briefly outline the integration of ConKit in AMPLE

+#### 9.3 Truncation of single models in AMPLE
+This section will outline the algorithm implemented into AMPLE to truncate single decoys

 ### 9. Discussion